v2sCollections/City-of-Dreams/README.md

 - Fixes a bug when you use a Max Doc (inhaler), the icon that appears (for 0.1s) at the top of the screen is wrong.
 It is usually a duplicate of another recently used icon.
 - Fixes Epic Fortified Ankles shows a buff in the status bar while you're hovering, and it was referencing an icon that doesn't exist so it would also show a duplicate of another recently used icon.
 Fixed to use the "generic buff icon", which actually kind of fits for the hover buff (forward arrows).
 - Fixes the armor tooltip in the Cyberware/Ripperdoc menu to be factually correct and show your actual current damage reduction from armor rather than a theoretical maximum.
+- Fixes the name of the Encrypted shards group.
 </details>

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)

 ## ![](https://s11.gifyu.com/images/Graphics.png)Features

 > The collection comes with many improvements to the graphics from upscaled textures to custom textures and our own reshade cyberpunk has never looked better.
-And if this isnt enough you can use our 4k add-on graphics pack [HERE](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp) (This is for high-end systems only 16 GB Vram+)
+And if this isnt enough you can use our 4k add-on graphics pack [HERE](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp) ⛔(This is for high-end systems only [16](https://) GB Vram+)

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - Reshade included.